Embraced And Celebrated By Lawrenceville’s Local Community

 How Truck Drivers Cause Truck Accidents

-The way that truck drivers speed on the road can cause the cargo to spill over into the road.
-Sometimes the truck driver is responsible for the way the cargo is secured, and other times the trucking company is responsible.
+How 18-wheeler drivers speed on the road can cause the cargo to spill over into the road.
+Sometimes the truck driver is responsible for securing the cargo, and other times the trucking company is responsible.

 Unfortunately, some trucking companies don’t do their due diligence and train the drivers.
 It is up to the trucking company to make sure that the driver is properly trained before driving.
-When a driver is not properly trained, they can worsen an accident.
+When a driver is not adequately trained, they can worsen a truck accident.

 How Trucking Companies Cause Truck Accidents